 In summary, two clades of S. Enteritidis have emerged in Africa, which have different phenotypes and genotypes to the strains of S. Enteritidis circulating in the industrial world.
 These strains display evidence of changing host adaptation, different virulence determinants and multi-drug resistance, a parallel situation to the evolutionary history of S. Typhimurium ST313.
 They may have different ecologies and/or host ranges to global strains and have caused epidemics of BSI in at least three countries in SSA, yet are rarely responsible for disease in South Africa.
-An investigation into the environmental reservoirs and transmission of these pathogens is urgently required.
+An investigation into the environmental reservoirs and transmission of these pathogens is warranted and urgently required.

 Methods